Fouga Magister in 1/72 scale: modelling report of various kits

 [ 181.000 sq.km | capital: Phnom Penh | 15,7 million inhabitants | GDP $1,300 per capita ]

 Cambodia also called Kampuchea became independent in 1953.
 It was a kingdom of the Sihanouks the previous centuries and in 1863 became part of a French protectorate.
 After the Second World War with French support an air force was established with Criquet aircraft, a DC-3 and MS.733 Alcyons.
 In the 1950s US aircraft were obtained like Cessna L-19 Bird Dogs, Texans and Beavers.
 Alouette helicopters were acquired and 4 Fouga CM.170 Magister from September 1961.
 They were used initially only for training purposes, but were later also used as light strike aircraft.
 It appears that Cambodian Magisters were very active in the first weeks of Lon Nol's government.
-The USA supplied some 16 T-28 Trojans and 4 T-37B "tweeties" for training.
+The main base was at Phnom Penh.
+The USA supplied some 16 T-28 Trojans and 4 T-37B "tweeties" for training from mainly Battambang.

 A change in policy led to approach the Soviet Union for help in 1963.
 Several transports like IL-14, An-2 and a few Mil helicopters were supplied.
-End 1963 saw the first arrival of 3 MiG-17 fighters as well a MiG-15UTI trainer with additional MiGs supplied the following years and also Chinese military support.
+End 1963 saw the first arrival of 3 MiG-17 fighters as well a pair of MiG-15UTI trainers.
+A few years later a MiG-15UTI Chinese copy FT-2 trainer was provided in probably 1965 as China provided military support.

 But also from the West French support came in the mid 1960s with Flamant transports and 4 second hand Douglas AD-1 Skyraiders attack aircraft.

-The main air force base is at Pochentong (Phnom Penh) but there are also various smaller bases.
+The main current air force base is near Phnom Penh but there are also bases at Siem Reap and Battambang.

 one of the 4 CM.170 Magisters operated in the 1960s